-Inspections of the springs, reservoirs, chlorination equipment and pumps are conducted on a daily basis.
+Inspections of the springs, reservoirs, chlorination equipment and pumps are conducted daily.
 This is done to decrease the risk of equipment failure and contamination of the water, and to ensure the consistent application of chlorine for disinfection.

-All of the gate valves in the distribution system are exercised once per year to ensure they will function properly in an emergency.
-Water mains are flushed once per year, and all hydrants are serviced at this point as well.
+All the gate valves in the distribution system are exercised once per year to ensure they will function properly in an emergency.
+Water main flushing and hydrant pressure testing is also done during the summer months.

 An operator is always on call 24 hours a day to respond to any emergencies.